efatto/timesheet/project_task_analytic_propagation/README.rst

    analytic account.
 7. In timesheet's page only not invoiced timesheets changed the analytic account.
-8. To check this go to Timesheets > Reporting > by Task.
+8. To check this go to Timesheets > All Timesheets.
-9. Change to list view and group by Project > Task > Analytic Account.
+9. Change to list view and group by Project > Task and add custom group Project.

 Bug Tracker
 ===========